The best TV shows to watch on NOW TV - TheNewsTrace

 Gavin and Stacey

 This beloved British sitcom wants no introduction, however we’ll give it one anyway.
-Essex lad Gavin (Matthew Horne) falls in love with Stacey, a younger girl dwelling in Barry Island, South Wales.
+Essex lad Gavin (Matthew Horne) falls in love with Stacey, a younger lady dwelling in Barry Island, South Wales.
 If their romance is to final, they’ll want to battle lengthy distance, tradition variations and two zany households.
-Created by Ruth Jones and James Corden, who additionally co-star as Nessa and Smithy, the collection just lately returned to screens in 2019 for a Christmas particular which broke current viewing data.
-The authentic collection is out there on NOW TV proper now… Watch Gavin & Stacey on NOW TV
+Created by Ruth Jones and James Corden, who additionally co-star as Nessa and Smithy, the collection just lately returned to screens in 2019 for a Christmas particular which broke latest viewing information.
+The unique collection is on the market on NOW TV proper now… Watch Gavin & Stacey on NOW TV

 True Blood